We are at the 1 year mark of owning the Serena & Lily Downing Table. Our family of 6 used this table heavily over the past year at home!

 We do use placemats… half the time.
 These washable gingham placemats, and these pretty but less washable white washed placemats are what we use.
 (I sprayed the placemats with this watershield to protect them!)

 The Serena & Lily website description says to always use coasters though… annnd… we don’t do that for the kids.
-For daily meals, we are not going to remember (or care) about coasters under their plastic cups of milk, and I don’t actually think that’s even necessary!
+For daily meals, no coasters under their plastic cups of milk, and I don’t actually think that’s even necessary!

 My kids plays with toys at this table, and I’ve dragged heavy platters across the top.

 How It’s Holding Up After 1 Year

 We are currently at the 1 year mark.
 Here is the current status of our kitchen table:

 - Minor scratches in the surface from items scratching / dragging across it